fasterthanlime/semester-project/report.md

 Since generic arguments can be either basic types or object types, the code generated can handle arguments of any size.
-C has no explicit support for variable-sized types [^1], the implementation uses pointers to a memory area, and memory copy operations instead of assignment.
+C has no explicit support for variable-sized types [^vlas], the implementation uses pointers to a memory area, and memory copy operations instead of assignment.

-[^1]: That's not entirely accurate: C99 supports VLAs (Variable-Length Arrays),
+[^vlas]: That's not entirely accurate: C99 supports VLAs (Variable-Length Arrays),
     which are allocated on the stack (like local variables of basic types in ooc), but their limitations render them worthless in our case: you can't return VLAs, and furthermore, keeping track of stack allocated memory is tricky.